The Leonard Tow Humanism in Medicine Award

 Presented by the Arnold P. Gold Foundation

 The Arnold P. Gold Foundation, through a generous donation from the Leonard Tow Family, is making it possible again this year for us to recognize humanism and compassion in the delivery of medical care.
 One award will go to a faculty member and one award will go to a graduating student.
 Each award will consist of a check for $5000 and a plaque ($1000 of the award money will come from the Gold Foundation and $4000 will come from the College Educational Incentive Award money).
 The awardees are to be nominated by their peers using criteria noted below.
 The student award will be given during Honors Convocation.
 The faculty award will be given during the Faculty Award Celebration.
 The criteria imply a clinical faculty member, but the Foundation places no such restrictions.
-Dr. Lee Archer, Dr. Joe Bissett, Dr. John Schultz, Dr. Eleanor Lipsmeyer, Dr. Michael Schmitz, Dr. Laura Hutchins, Dr. Jerry Jones, Dr. Gary Wheeler, Dr. Robert Hopkins, Dr. Joseph Chacko, Dr. John Dornhoffer, Dr. Robert Warren, Dr. Richard Jacobs, Dr. John Shock, and Dr. Richard Nicholas have already won the award, and Foundation policy will not allow them to repeat.
+Dr. Lee Archer, Dr. Joe Bissett, Dr. John Schultz, Dr. Eleanor Lipsmeyer, Dr. Michael Schmitz, Dr. Laura Hutchins, Dr. Jerry Jones, Dr. Gary Wheeler, Dr. Robert Hopkins, Dr. Joseph Chacko, Dr. John Dornhoffer, Dr. Robert Warren, Dr. Richard Jacobs, Dr. John Shock, Dr. Sara Tariq, and Dr. Taranjit Sangari have already won the award, and Foundation policy will not allow them to repeat.

 Please vote for a faculty member who fits the following criteria:

 - Consistently demonstrates compassion and empathy in the delivery of care to patients